lakshya324/QR-Code-and-Barcode-Generator/README.md

 # QR-Code-and-Barcode-Generator
-A Java project for generating QR codes and barcodes"
+A Java project for generating QR codes and barcodes